ash/raku-course/essentials/ranges/exercises/number-in-limits/solution/index.md

 {% include menu.html %}

 The program uses a range that is created from the numbers that the user enters.
-Then, the smartmatch check tests if the third number is withing the range borders.
+Then, the smartmatch check tests if the third number is within the range borders.

 ## Code